 primary_education:department_gpa: This is the student's departmental GPA at your school (i.e. what a student has earned in their main field of study).
 This also has to be a value between 0 and 4 with no more than 2 hundredths (example: 3.47).

-primary_education: primary_major_name: This is the student's primary major.
+primary_education:primary_major_name: This field will not show up on a student's profile, and is primarily used for internal reporting and FDS.
+This is the student's primary major.
 Only 1 major can be supported in this field.
 The major name must already be added to the primary_education:major_names field in order for the primary major to be backfilled into Handshake.
-Primary major does not show up as an actual field on the student profile.

 primary_education:minor_names: This is the name of the minor that this student has declared in Handshake (note: there is a limit of 255 characters per minor).
 You can upload more than one minor for a student by separating the minor with semicolons.
 Here is an example of a student with minors in Chemistry and Computer Science: Chemistry;Computer Science